mbourgey/EBI_cancer_workshop_SNV/solutions/_insert1.md

-Probably the normal and tumor samples had different shearing methods (or technician):
+Probably the different libraries used for both normal and tumor samples had different shearing methods (or technicians):

+    - Some shearing generated long fragments (450-500 bp) but with medium precision (SD -+ 60 bp)
-    - The shearing of the normal sample generated longer fragments (348 bp) but with low precision (SD -+ 91 bp)
+    - Some shearing generated medium fragments (350 bp) but with low precision (SD -+ 90 bp)
-    - The shearing of the tumor sample generated shorter fragments (275 bp) but with high precision (SD -+ 23 bp)
+    - Some shearing generated shorter fragments (275-300 bp) but with high precision (SD -+ 25 bp)